Frank Frazetta: Early work

 From 1952 to 1953 he drew the newspaper comic strip "Johnny Comet" for the McNaught Syndicate; despite a name change to "Ace McCoy" in the middle of its run the strip was canceled after a year.
 In 1954 Frazetta was hired as a member of Al Capp's studio; his primary job was to pencil the "L'il Abner" Sunday page, but he also drew a variety of advertising and editorial art featuring L'il Abner's characters.
 In interviews later in life Frazetta would say that he had worked for Capp for nine years, but his memory was faulty and he was mistaken.
 After Frazetta became popular painting paperback covers Capp would say that Frank had only worked for him for several months, but that was equally untrue: Frank Frazetta was part of Al Capp's studio from 1954 to 1961.

 He married Massachusetts native Eleanor Kelly in New York City in November 1956.
 They had four children: Frank Jr., Billy, Holly, and Heidi.

 In 1961, after nearly seven years with Al Capp, Frazetta quit in a dispute over money.
 While employed by Capp he was mostly able to work at home and was paid approximately $400 a month; on occasions when he was needed Frazetta would travel to Capp's Boston studio and be paid an additional $100 a day.
-In 1961 Frazetta was asked to come to Boston for a short-deadline job, but was told that he'd only be paid an additional $50 a day.
+In 1961 Frazetta was asked to come to Boston for a short-deadline job, but was told that he would only be paid an additional $50 a day.
 Frank refused and angrily resigned; he tried to return to comic books but was unsuccessful.
 He was given some inking work by his friend George Evans before deciding to pursue a career in illustration (though he briefly helped Harvey Kurtzman and Will Elder on three stories of the bawdy parody strip Little Annie Fanny in Playboy magazine).